abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![Composing functions f and (g and c)](../01_set/functions_associativity_external_2.svg)

 The answer is yes --- as long as the order is maintained, the result would always be the same.
-This property of functions is called *associatity.
+This property of functions is called *associativity.

-*Task 10:* Draw the above diagrams as internal diagrams: define three functions that compose with one another (you can use the two functions that we defined earlier, you only would have to make a third one) compose them in the two ways shown above and check if the result is the same.
+**Task 10:** Draw the above diagrams as internal diagrams: define three functions that compose with one another (you can use the two functions that we defined earlier, you only would have to make a third one) compose them in the two ways shown above and check if the result is the same.

 Category theory --- a hint for the definition
 ---

 At this point you might be worried that I had forgotten that I am supposed to talk about category theory and I am just presenting a bunch of irrelevant concepts.
 I may indeed do that sometimes, but not right now --- the fact that *functional composition* can be presented without even mentioning category theory doesn't stop it from being one of category theory's *most important concepts*.

-In fact, we can say (although this is not an official definition) that category theory is the study of things that are *function-like* (we call them *morphisms*).
-They have a source and a target, they compose with one another (associatively) and they can be represented by external diagrams.
+In fact, we can say (although this is not an official definition) that category theory is the study of things that are *function-like* (we call them *morphisms*) i.e. things that have a source and a target, they compose with one another (associatively) and they can be represented by external diagrams.

-And there is another way of defining category theory without defining category theory: it is what you get if you replace the concept of equality with the concept of *isomorphism*.
+Another way of defining category theory (without actually defining it) is saying it is what you get if you replace the concept of equality with the concept of *isomorphism*.
 We haven't talked about isomorphisms yet, but this is what we will be doing for the rest of this chapter.

 Isomorphism
 ===

-To explain what isomorphism is, we go back to the examples of the types of relationships that functions can represent, and to the first and most elementary of them all &mdash; the *one-to-one* type of relationship.
-We know that all functions have exactly one element from the source set, pointing to one element from the target set.
+One of the relationships that functions can represent is the *one-to-one* relationship, in which we have one element from the source set, pointing to one element from the target set.
 But for one-to-one functions *the reverse is also true* &mdash; exactly one element from the target set points to one element from the source.

 ![Opposite colors](../01_set/function_one_one.svg)